pycaret/pycaret-deployment-azure/README.md

-# pycaret-deployment-azure
-PyCaret deployment on Microsoft Azure using docker container
+# Deployment Example on Azure